 Our music lessons are competitively priced with groups typically costing from £5 and individual tuition from £12.00 (for 20 minutes).
 A Taster Session at just £5 enables you to try us out with no commitment.

-Please click here for more information about what to do following a taster session.
+Please click the Welcome Letter link below for more information about what to do following a taster session:

 WHY LEARN MUSIC?